wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/vuln-detector.rst

 | **Allowed values**   | A positive number that should contain a suffix character indicating a time unit: s (seconds), m (minutes), h (hours) or d (days).  |
 +----------------------+------------------------------------------------------------------------------------------------------------------------------------+

-.. note:: In a partial scan new packages are scanned, but only a full scan removes the CVEs related to old packages that aren't present any more.
+.. note:: In a partial scan new packages are scanned, but only a full scan removes the CVEs related to old packages that are not present anymore.

 provider